George C. Parker

-George C. Parker (March 16, 1860 – 1937) was an American con man who conducted an array of illegal sales, mostly of real estate property he did not own, to unwary immigrants.
+George C. Parker (March 16, 1860 – January 9, 1937) was an American con man who conducted an array of illegal sales, mostly of real estate property he did not own, to unwary immigrants.
 Many of his scams involved several of New York's public landmarks, often using sophisticated tactics to acquire thousands of dollars, with his most notable scams involving the Brooklyn Bridge.

-He was arrested several times before his fourth conviction saw him sent down for life at Sing Sing Prison, where he remained until his death.
+He was arrested several times before his fourth conviction saw him sentenced to life in Sing Sing Prison, where he remained until his death.

 Early life

 Parker was born on March 16, 1860, to Irish parents, both of whom were immigrants from Northern Ireland who had moved to New York City.
 Despite being within a large family with four brothers and three sisters, Parker was able to receive a high school education.

 Criminal career

 Brooklyn Bridge scam

 Parker began conning immigrants after graduating from high school, discovering he had a natural talent for charming others.
 His first major scam involved finding a gullible mark amongst immigrants arriving into New York City and selling them ownership of the Brooklyn Bridge.
-For interested parties, the bridge held prominent access to the city's ports, and was amongst the first landmarks to be seen by newcomers to the city - thus making it a lucrative target for con men beside Parker.
+For interested parties, the bridge held prominent access to the city's ports, and was amongst the first landmarks to be seen by newcomers to the city—thus making it a lucrative target for con men beside Parker.

 Parker's scheme involved conning marks into believing he was the builder and owner of bridges and that the Brooklyn Bridge was his creation, producing convincing forged documents to back his claim.
 Once the mark was interested, he would stress how hard it was for him to "operate" the bridge and that he would be willing to sell ownership of the bridge to another.
 Gullible victims would often be made to pay a sizable amount of money for the bridge, amounting to thousands of dollars, to become its new owner, whereupon most victims would attempt to recoup their money by establishing a toll on those who needed to cross it.
 The deceit of the deal was not known to Parker's marks until the city's police moved in to stop them setting up toll booths upon the bridge and revealed the truth after witnessing their bizarre behaviour with the bridge.

 The scam continued on for several years, until the authorities began noticing a pattern to the stories his victims told them, whereupon they eventually took measures to shut down further attempts by any and all con men to use the Brooklyn Bridge in their schemes.